 Create A Class

 Do you have an idea for a class or program you would like to see offered?
 Better yet, do you have a special interest or talent you would like to share with others?
-Staff are always looking for new program ideas and instructors with creative ideas or “hidden” talents to teach or lead various recreation classes.
-If you have a particular interest/talent and are willing to lead activities, or if you have a suggestion for a new program, call 630-513-4335.
+The District is always looking for new program ideas and instructors with creative ideas or “hidden” talents to teach or lead various recreation classes.
+If you have a particular interest/talent and are willing to lead activities, or if you have a suggestion for a new program, call 630-513-6200.